Conflicts of Interests and Commitments

 - Financial Conflicts of Interest and Research Objectivity: Issues for Investigators and IRBs (NIH)

-- Principles and Recommendations for Oversight of an Institution's Financial Interests in Human Subjects Research (AAMC)
+- Conflicts of Interests in Research (AAMC)

-- Policy and Guidelines for the Oversight of Individual Financial Interests in Human Subjects Research (AAMC)
+- Policy and Guidelines for the Oversight of Individual Financial Interests in Human Subjects Research (AAMC) (PDF, 100KB)

 - Report on Individual and Institutional Conflict of Interest (AAU)